DuncanCragg/OnexOS/README-App.md

    compose it
  - next to the library, place a gallery with walls linking to everyone's favourite photos in their albums or photo frames
- - rebuild the gallery to create many rooms organised by theme; a picture matching two themes can appear twice with a link from each room
+ - rebuild the gallery to create many rooms organised by theme

 You can reuse links to stuff:

+ - a picture matching two themes in the gallery can appear twice with a link from each room
- - if you like the gallery's "landscape" room, simply grab its link and paste it into your own virtual house where you can wander in easily
+ - if you like the gallery's "landscape" room, simply grab its link and paste it onto your own virtual house
+ - now you can wander in easily at any time (but you'll be in the gallery now, so need to hit the back button to return home!)
  - create a billboard with links to text paragraphs and images, describing an upcoming event you'll all attend
  - remind everyone by putting the billboard up along the street, by simply dropping its